This post may contain affiliate links, you can read my affiliate disclosure here.

 How to Eat Clean for Beginners

 Everyone wants to be healthy.
-Wouldn’t it be amazing to have the endless energy and of a toddler and the motivation to follow your passions?
-This is achievable, and one of the most important thing to understand is that what we fuel our body with matters.
+How amazing would it be to have the endless energy and of a toddler and the motivation to follow your passions?
+This is achievable!
+First it’s important understand that what we fuel our body with matters.
 Anyone can adopt a clean eating lifestyle, and the best part is you DON’T need to feel deprived.
-Let me explain how to eat clean for beginners.
+Lets get to explaining how to eat clean for beginners.

 What is Clean Eating

 Clean Eating is a series of lifestyle choices regarding what you eat.
-Its the simple concept to how you approach food, what you choose to eat along with how you prepare it.
-The basic principal involves choosing whole foods that are closer to nature instead of processed in a factory.
+It is how you approach food, what you choose to eat and how you prepare food.
+The basic principal is that you choose whole foods.
+Whole foods come from nature and are not processed in a factory.

 - Fruits and Veggies – especially leafy greens